ga-wdi-boston/ruby-enumerable-builtins/README.md

 a Hash as Arrays.
 Store these keys and values in a memo Hash with the keys `:keys` and `:values`.
 Now use `each_with_object` to do the same.

+Run the linter after you complete the `reduce` task.
+Notice a curious linter warning?
+Fix all the rest, then continue.

 ## Additional resources

 Two images to give you a sense of the relationships in Ruby.